Retro-Devils/Mugen-Pi-4/README.md

 *Why/whats debug key ?

 -debug key is control+d.
-Allows you to see fps and info in bottom leftof screen .
+Allows you to see fps and info in bottom left of screen .